-Sauteed Chickpea Salad with Roasted Red Peppers, Mint, and Sumac
+Chickpea Salad with Red Pepper, Mint, and Sumac

-Sauteed Chickpea Salad with Roasted Red Peppers, Mint, and Sumac is so delicious; if you haven’t tried Sumac, get some soon and then make this salad!
-And the salad is vegan, gluten-free, dairy-free, low-glycemic, and delicious!
-Use the Diet-Type Index to find more recipes like this one.
+Chickpea Salad with Red Pepper, Mint, and Sumac is so delicious; if you haven’t tried Sumac, get some soon and make this tasty salad that’s vegan and gluten-free!

-I had known about Sumac for years, but when a reader sent me a great recipe for Fattoush a few years ago I learned the trick of mixing Sumac into the dressing for a flavor boost that’s really delightful, and I’ve been using it that way ever since.
+I had known about Sumac for years when a reader sent me a great recipe for Fattoush and I learned the trick of mixing Sumac into the dressing for a flavor boost that’s really delightful, and I’ve been using it that way ever since.
 Then I went to Istanbul and met Zerrin, and she gave me some wonderfully fresh Sumac from Turkey.
-And when I read that Sumac is one of the ten most popular spices used in Turkish Cuisine, and I knew I had to update the photos for this recipe so I could encourage you to use more Sumac in your kitchen!
+And when I read that Sumac is one of the ten most popular spices used in Turkish Cuisine, and I knew I wanted to encourage you to use more Sumac in your kitchen!

 More Tasty Recipes Using Sumac: